BEHIND THE UFO SCENES

 misinformation widely circulated:

 - Frank Scully was duped into believing a yarn involving a crashed saucer.
-It was
+It

-created by men who were really promoting the upcoming release of the movie
+was created by men who were really promoting the upcoming release of the movie

 "The Flying Saucer."
-They also were selling an alien "doodlebug" that could
+They also were selling an alien "doodlebug" that

-supposedly find oil pockets.
+could supposedly find oil pockets.

-- The nice drawing of the 06/26/59 Boianai Papua object was not drawn by any of the
+- The nice drawing of the 06/26/59 Boianai Papua object was not drawn by any

-- Several police officers have lost their jobs after being the victims of pranks.
+- Several police officers have lost their jobs after being the victims of

-These include Dale Spaur (04/17/66 Atwater OH) and Jeff Greenhaw
+pranks.
+These include Dale Spaur (04/17/66 Atwater OH) and Jeff Greenhaw (10/17/73 Falkville

-(10/17/73 Falkville AL).
+AL).

-- Other victims of pranks or misidentifications include Jimmy Carter, Frank Edwards,
+- Other victims of pranks or misidentifications include Jimmy Carter, Frank

-blown the story up into unwarranted mystery.
+has blown the story up into unwarranted mystery.

-- Indirect victims who got entangled into pranks include Presidents Dwight Eisenhower
+- Indirect victims who got entangled into pranks include Presidents Dwight

-and former Arizona Governor Symington.
+Goldwater, and former Arizona Governor Symington.

-- In several cases, including Roswell NM and Rendlesham Forest England, witnesses
+- In several cases, including Roswell NM and Rendlesham Forest England,

-investigation of why the stories vary widely, and of possible motives to alter the
+further investigation of why the stories vary widely, and of possible motives to alter the

 truth.

-- George Adamski once admitted that he had to go into the flying saucer business because
+- George Adamski once admitted that he had to go into the flying saucer

-the government stopped his bootlegging activity.
+business because the government stopped his bootlegging activity.

 - Enough chicken brooder photos already!!!

-- The story of the Vidal family being mysteriously teleported from Chascomus Argentina
+- The story of the Vidal family being mysteriously teleported from Chascomus

-to Mexico City is just that -- a story.
+Argentina to Mexico City is just that -- a story.
 The Vidals have been shown to never have

 existed.